legal / privacy

 Privacy Policy

-Read our privacy policy below to learn more about how we handle your personal data and protect your privacy when you use Opendatabay.
+Read our privacy policy below to learn more about how we handle your personal data and protect your privacy when you use Opendatabay

-Welcome to Opendatabay Ltd ("Opendatabay", "we", "our", or "us").
 This Privacy Policy explains how we collect, use, store, and protect your information when you use our website, platform, or related services (collectively, the “Services”).
-We are committed to handling your personal data responsibly and transparently in compliance with UK GDPR and applicable data protection laws.

 Information We Collect